 The corresponding pictures and infographics make it easy to understand.

-Chapter 9 on alcohol blew me away with its coverage on both the mental and physical effects of alcohol in the body and how it relates to fitness and wellness.
+Chapter 9 on alcohol has great coverage of both the mental and physical effects of alcohol on the body and how its mechanisms relate to fitness and wellness.

-The micronutrient chapter does an excellent job covering the minerals, water-soluble and fat-soluble vitamins, along with charts of foods containing each respective vitamin.
+The micronutrient chapter covers the minerals, water-soluble and fat-soluble vitamins, and charts of foods containing each respective vitamin and health benefits.

-Depending on what clients eat, coaches can help clients incorporate a healthy balance of each mineral and vitamin into their diet.
+Depending on a client’s eating patterns, coaches can help clients incorporate a healthy balance of micronutrients, including each mineral and vitamin into their diet.
 Things like fruits and vegetables are obvious answers here.

 Hydration is a very informative chapter and hits the following key points in a detailed fashion: